bradwindy/vagrant-multi-VM/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

 - Download and install Vagrant <https://www.vagrantup.com/downloads.html>
 - Download and install Virtualbox <https://www.virtualbox.org/wiki/Downloads>

+### Download and Setup Time Stats

+- ~ 400MB for downloads of packages/dependencies during provisioning.

+- ~ 270MB download for box file.

+- Repo only 5MB (Zipped).

+- `vagrant up` from scratch or `vagrant up --provision` takes 4.5 - 5 minutes to complete (this includes downloads and provisioning).
+Tested on University Library WiFi (50Mbps Download Speed).

+- `vagrant up` any time after (without provisioning) only takes 1 minute.

 ### Setup & Starting